tjdragon/Part-12-Computation/README.md

-# Partouze Computation
+# Part-12 Computation

-Open Source MPC (Multi-Party Computation) in Python.
+"Part-12" is an Open Source MPC (Multi-Party Computation) in Python.
-90% done with the help of AI.
+90% done with the help of AI, Claude & Gemini.

 ## Algorithm